 1) Setup ARAnyM + AFROS and install GBE yourself.
 (Pain in the ass!)

 You can take this one step further and install Hatari and point it at the same host directory.
 Then you can code and build in ARAnyM and simply switch windows and test the results almost instantly in Hatari.
 Such a setup could be used to code games or demos, but in a more comfortable way and with a better work flow.
-See my emulation page for tweaking ARAanyM on a Mac.
+See my emulation page for tweaking ARAanyM on macOS.

 GFA on the FireBee is not a native ColdFire application.
 This means it relies on the CF68KLib built into FireTOS.
 Under normal circumstances you cannot unleash the full speed of the FireBee with GFA.
 However, if you was to write your own 'CF clean' add-ons in assembler or 'C', then it's possible to fly.
 This is really the only limitation imposed on the FireBee.
 GFA allows access to all operating system interfaces (AES, VDI, GEMDOS, BIOS, XBIOS) and one only needs to write a binding to access system level functions not already built into the language.
 You will need additional documentation of course, such as TOSHYP.